Every Child Matters

 Team pupils – Together Everyone Achieves More.
 They are following the Semi-Formal Curriculum, as published by EQUALS and are based in a single base but with increased off site opportunities.

 The Key Stage 3 curriculum focuses on all subjects which your son or daughter is familiar from primary school, as well as skills for life.
 The Modern Foreign Language taught at Meadowside is French.
 Multi cultural activities are celebrated where the focus is on speaking and listening, with multi-sensory activities involving music and tasting samples of food from other countries.

 Key Stage 4

 In Years 10 and 11, there are more opportunities for inclusive learning and education in the community.
 Personal strengths and interests are built on and learning opportunities extended, both on and off site, accredited where possible.
-For example, pupils can access Horticulture, Water Sports, Team Work, Drama and Diversity and inclusion in a local High School, accessing a range of qualifications.
+For example, pupils can access Horticulture, Team Work, Drama and Diversity and inclusion in a local High School, accessing a range of qualifications.